sixth-sensei/sixth-sensei.github.io/posts/ptd/posts/JuniorDev.md

 ### **Privilege Escalation**

-Running [pspy](https://github.com/DominicBreuker/pspy) on our target system we have a root process that is actively running at the server side of the website we have `http://127.0.0.1:8080`
+Running [pspy](https://github.com/DominicBreuker/pspy) on our target system we have a root process that is actively running at the server side of the website, `http://127.0.0.1:8080`

 ![](https://i.imgur.com/MI0Ar3z.png)